CMURPH56/cmurph56.github.io/docs/_posts/2026-06-03-uptime-monitoring.md

 I set up monitoring on my site, blog.cammurphy.com.
 I have two requirements: one - make sure my site has good up-time and two - be aware when it is down.
 I do not want to check my blog and see it down.
 I would have no idea when it went down or if it was a solid or wavering down.
 I also want to know if it is down in Europe or Asia, something not readily available from my browser.
 For this, I am using a service called [Pulsetic](https://pulsetic.com/).

 ### Why Pulsetic?
 I chose Pulsetic over a dozen or so freemium services found recommended in forums and blog posts.
 It meets my basic requirements with displaying percentage up-time and notification options when the site is down.
-It has few additional cool features and options.
-It also has a polished, professional, and intuitive user interface.
+It has a few additional cool features and options, and it has a polished, professional, and intuitive user interface.

 ### Pulsetic Setup
 They provide several different monitoring "types": website, keyword, port and ping monitoring.
 I chose the generic website monitoring option.
 The check would happen every 5 minutes and would wait 10 seconds for the site to respond.
 I chose to get notified of a down via email.
 I do not need a text or call for this.